Skip to main content

 • Client Reachable Prefixes

-Updating Tunnel ID
+Update Tunnel ID

 From the Network Tunnel edit options > click Edit under the Tunnel ID to access the Update Tunnel ID popup window > enter New Tunnel ID name > click the acknowledgment checkbox > and then click Save.

-Updating Tunnel Passphrase
+Update Tunnel Passphrase

 From the Network Tunnel edit options > click Edit under the Passphrase to access the Update Tunnel Passphrase popup window > enter New Passphrase and Confirm Passphrase > click the acknowledgment checkbox > and then click Save.

-Updating Client Reachable Prefixes
+Edit Client Reachable Prefixes

 From the Network Tunnel edit options > click Edit under the Client Reachable Prefixes to access the Edit Client Reachable Prefixes popup window enter the IP ranges and CIDR addresses that remote users need to access via the IPSec tunnel click on the checkbox to Acknowledge Disconnect & Reconnect Requirement > and then click Save.

-Please note route changes do not apply until you manually disconnect and then reconnect the user's IPsec tunnel.
+Please note route changes do not apply until you manually disconnect and then reconnect the IPsec tunnel.

 • Was this article helpful?